-- Perform intraoperative consultations (frozen sections, intraoperative consultations, imaging studies) alongside the assigned Pathologist Assistant. - Review frozen section slides with the on-call/frozen section surgical pathology fellow and/or attending, as well as participate in FS sign-out and OR call back. - When not performing FS consultations, the resident is expected to help grossing specimens.
-They are not expected to preview cases. - When not doing the above responsibilities, the resident will gross specimens across various services.
+- Perform intraoperative consultations (frozen sections, intraoperative consultations, imaging studies) alongside the assigned Pathologist Assistant. - Review frozen section slides with the on-call/frozen section surgical pathology fellow/resident and/or attending, as well as participate in FS sign-out and OR call back. - When not performing FS consultations, the resident is expected to help prepping and grossing specimens.
+They are not expected to preview cases.